Leveraging Internet Principles to Build a Quantum Network: Link Layer

 \subsection{Link-level Entanglement Generation (LLEG)}

-\ac{LLEG} is the elementary process that distributes (imperfect) Bell pairs to two parties directly attached to a quantum link.
-The direct connection allows photons to be physically transmitted between the two parties, enabling the generation of entanglement between memory qubits interfacing with the quantum link.
-We term the Bell pairs generated by \ac{LLEG} as \emph{link-level pairs}.
+\ac{LLEG} is the elementary process that distributes (imperfect) Bell pairs to two nodes connected by a quantum link.
+The direct connection allows photons to be physically transmitted between the two nodes, enabling generation of entanglement between memory qubits interfacing with the quantum link.
+We refer to Bell pairs generated by \ac{LLEG} as \emph{link-level pairs}.

 Several \ac{LLEG} protocols exist \cite{Munro_2015}, some of which depend on the adopted hardware platform.
-For example, the entangled photon source can be placed midpoint or at either edge of the quantum link \cite{Jones_2016}.
-What is common to all these protocols is that \ac{LLEG} is intrinsically probabilistic: attempts succeed with a probability $p$ that depends on factors such as the efficiency and brightness of the photon source, the efficiency of frequency coupling, medium attenuation, and link length.
-While the architecture proposed does not require a specific configuration, in this work we adopt midpoint source placement for illustrative purposes.
+For example, the entangled photon source can be placed midpoint or at either edge of the quantum link.
+What is common to all these protocols is that \ac{LLEG} is intrinsically probabilistic: attempts succeed with a probability $p$ that depends on factors such as optical BSMs, the efficiency and brightness of the photon source, the efficiency of frequency coupling, medium attenuation, and link length.
+While the proposed architecture does not require a specific configuration, for illustrative purposes we adopt midpoint source placement in this work.